Beasts and Ballyhoo, The Menagerie Men of Somers by Terry Ariano, continued, page 8

 when it was purchased by the Town of Somers to become the Town Hall, or Town House as municipal

 headquarters are known in Westchester County.
-With its name boldly painted on its façade and Old
+With its name boldly painted on its facade and Old Bet

-early days of the circus and a curiosity that lures the uninitiated visitor inside to discover Somers’s
+early days of the circus and a curiosity that lures the uninitiated visitor inside to discover Somers unique

-the Elephant Hotel for use as its Town Hall.
-In
+Elephant Hotel for use as its Town Hall.
+In 1922

-in the Town Hall.
-At the same time, the Hudson
+Town Hall.
+At the same time, the Hudson River

-her to the Somers Town Historian who stored Tip
+the Somers Town Historian who stored Tip in his

 Elephant Old John lays wreath at statue of Old Bet, 1922